 The monthly disability compensation benefit is not subject to federal income taxes, and the amount varies based on the level of disability and the number of dependents.
 The FY2008 National Defense Authorization Act (P.L.
-110-181) eliminated the offset of VA disability compensation benefits from any disability severance pay received from the military.
+110-181)

 19 In general, federal civilian employees called to active duty in Reserve components do not receive their civilian pay.
 A federal civilian employee called to active duty can receive, for a limited time (15 days), both civilian and military pay.
 Under certain circumstances, a federal employee may, for a limited time, receive "gap" pay (the difference between the employee's federal civilian pay and military pay).